RJTPP/fft-benchmark-lab/README.md

 This project use [`uv`](https://github.com/astral-sh/uv) for package management and installation.

-To install the project dependencies, run:
+To install the project dependencies, run

 ```bash
 uv sync
 ```

-However, you can also use `pip` if preferred.
+However, you can also use `pip` if preferred

 ```bash
 pip install -r requirements.txt